Miguel-G-Soares/Miguel-G-Soares/README.md

 Feel free to explore my repositories and contact me if you have any questions!

+<h2>📕 Guides</h2>

+### Journey into Data Science
+**Description:**
+Detailed, easy-to-understand guide documenting my learning, covering the fundamental theory of data science, including exploratory data analysis (EDA), statistics, regression and machine learning.

+**Objective:** Create a living-document thatsimplifies as much as possible complex concepts with real-world examples, making it a compendium of information for beginners getting into the field while maintaining completeness.

 <h2>👨‍💻 Projects:</h2>

 ### [Employee Turnover Prediction at Salifort Motors](https://github.com/Miguel-G-Soares/Employee-Turnover-ML-Model)